 Your hot water heater can burst at any time, which can result in a fairly violent explosion.
 Fortunately, this doesn’t happen very frequently, but you can bet when it does it will occur at the most inconvenient time possible.
 It’s usually the result of a failed thermostat, which causes the water to heat up past boiling point.
 The heater then typically boils over, causing a potential flood in the basement where it’s located.
 When enough steam and pressure build up inside the heater, it can either burn out and shut down or it can burst.
 Either way, you’re going to need help fast, if you want to avoid basement flooding problems and property damage.

 Dire Drain Dramas

 Blocked drains don’t only cause you inconvenience; they can be an active health risk.
-Whether you have reason for concern depends on the reason for the blockage.
-If it’s simply leaves from fall that are built up and trapped in drain it isn’t a serious problem.
+Whether you have a reason for concern depends on the reason for the blockage.
+If it’s simply left from falls that is built up and trapped in drain it isn’t a serious problem.
 If your drain is blocked as a result of a backup from your municipal sewer, however, that’s a different story altogether.
 This usually happens when a combination of things occur, such as:

 - A faulty backflow prevention valve that doesn’t shut off and prevent the sewer water washing into your drainage system

 - Debris from either the sewer or your drain getting stuck in the pipes as the waters recede, trapping the foul water on your home’s side of the blockage

 - Pesticides and other substances in the drains create fumes that come into your home.

 Not only are you unable to get rid of the blockage but you have noxious odors to deal with, too.
 This might be a situation that can wait for the next day, or you might need to consult with a 24-hour plumbing service.